 2018.06.04 18:02 Sayaka Kaji

-・The Japanese government conducted at least 16,500 forced sterilizations in a program that ran from 1948 until 1996.
+・The Japanese government conducted at least 16,500 forced sterilizations in a program that ran from 1948 until 1996, according to data compiled by Tansa.
 At least 2,390 of the victims were teenagers or children under 10 years old.

 ・Local governments competed to forcibly sterilize the most number of people, under pressure from the health ministry and the national government.
 They aggressively looked for individuals to be sterilized to respond to the national call.
 Kyoto Prefecture, for example, targeted mental hospitals and hospitals for disabled children.

 ・In February 2018, a woman in her 60s who says she was forcibly sterilized filed a damages lawsuit against the government.
 The woman says a prefectural eugenic protection review board in Miyagi Prefecture violated the constitution by ordering the sterilization at a local hospital in 1972.
 She was 15 and had a mental disability.
 She says she was given no explanation of her operation.

 ・The lawsuit is unlikely to be the last.
 Though calls have grown over the years for an investigation into the eugenics program, the government has made no response except to argue that the program was legal at the time.
 Similar programs in Germany and Sweden were quickly scrapped, and apologies and compensation were made to the victims there.
 Japan has yet to follow suit.
 Many records of Japan’s sterilization program have already been destroyed.

 ＊ ＊ ＊